florinalexandrunecula/OrionInterview/PROJECT_REQUIREMENT.md

   - Use Docker Compose to run:

-    - Python backend service
+    - Python backend service✅
-    - Frontend service (Streamlit/other)
+    - Frontend service (Streamlit/other)✅
-    - MongoDB service
+    - MongoDB service✅
     - MariaDB service => a sqlite db is used

   - Optional/Nice-to-Have: Deploy the application on Kubernetes using Minikube.